tuomount/Open-Realms-of-Stars/README.md

 ## Warning about saved games working on newer version

-Since Open Realms of Stars is still under development I cannot guarantee that old saves will work for new versions.
+Since Open Realm of Stars is still under development I cannot guarantee that old saves will work for new versions.
 Backwards compatibility will be broken when adding new features.